 5. Natural Sciences (3 or 4 semester hours)

 One laboratory course involving hands-on learning develops students’ understanding of the reasoning involved in developing, supporting, and discarding scientific theories and elucidates the distinction between scientific and other types of explanations.

 6. Modern Languages (6 to 8 semester hours)

 Two courses at the college level in a single language other than English develop students’ appreciation for languages and cultures in a global context.
 Students may also fulfill this requirement by placement through examination to the 200-level.

 One course during students’ first year, Lifelong Wellness 100 (2 semester hours), and at least one physical activity (1/2 semester hour) each year, develop students’ bodily-kinesthetic intelligence (i.e., awareness of the body and what to do to take care of it) and encourage them to engage in healthy behaviors which facilitate the cultivation of meaningful lives.

 8. Experiential Learning (3-8 semester hours)

 Experiential learning, generally achieved through internships, off-campus study, or student teaching, enables students to apply course-based learning to situations outside the classroom.
 By critically reflecting on their experiences and sharing what they have learned with others, students deepen their knowledge of the liberal arts as well as their own career and personal goals.
+Wells students are required to complete two experiential learning opportunities during their time at Wells.
 At least one experiential learning activity must be off campus and only one can be for one semester hour of credit.

 9. Senior year, Sustainable Community capstone (2 semester hours)